 - Not to allow ourselves to be used or abused by others in the interest of another’s recovery

-- Not to do for others what they could do for themselves
+- Not to do for others what they can do for themselves

-- Not to manipulate situations so others will eat, go to bed, get up, pay bills, not drink
+- Not to manipulate situations so others will eat, go to bed, get up, pay bills, not drink, or behave as we see fit

-- Not to cover up for anyone’s mistakes or misdeeds
+- Not to cover up for another’s mistakes or misdeeds

 - Not to create a crisis